muhammad-adil/JS-101/js-concepts.md

 7) Any MV* framework.
 These help you organize your application and provide a separation of concerns.
 You'll need experience with at least one on your resume.
 The top contenders are Backbone.js, Angular, and Ember.
 You might also want to learn about MVP.
 There's a tiny MVP library called Riot that an experienced JavaScript programmer can learn in an afternoon: https://moot.it/riotjs/

+## Classical Inheritance:
+    A constructor function instantiates an instance via the “new” keyword.
+This new instance inherits properties from a parent class.

+ ## Prototypal Inheritance:
+    An instance is created by cloning an existing object that serves as a prototype.
+This instance—often instantiated using a factory function or “Object.create()”—can benefit from selective inheritance from many different objects.

 The future:

 Learn about Web Components and get ahead of the next wave of client side application development.
 You can get started using Google's Polymer project.